 If you have any queries regarding DAEDALUS Explore, please contact: daedalus.explore@imperial.ac.uk

-The DAEDALUS Explore dashboard and the underlying DAEDALUS model were created by ‘The Jameel Institute – Kenneth C Griffin Initiative for the Economics of Pandemic Preparedness’ (EPPI), a partnership between the Jameel Institute at Imperial, the Imperial College Business School, the World Health Organization and Singapore’s Programme For Research In Epidemic Preparedness And Response (PREPARE), National Centre for Infectious Diseases (NCID) and Umeå University in Sweden.
+The DAEDALUS Explore dashboard and the underlying Daedalus model were created by ‘The Jameel Institute – Kenneth C Griffin Initiative for the Economics of Pandemic Preparedness’ (EPPI), led by Prof Katharina Hauck.
+It is a partnership between the Jameel Institute at Imperial, the Imperial Business School, the World Health Organization and Singapore’s Programme For Research In Epidemic Preparedness And Response (PREPARE), National Centre for Infectious Diseases (NCID) and Umeå University in Sweden.
 For more information, visit the website of the EPPI Initiative.

 A large team of authors have contributed to the development of DAEDALUS Explore, and the underlying code, since spring 2020.